 This host board can load and run any Z80 executable (for example, one of those in "tools\zmac" directory).
-Programs can print to UART and, on a physical DE1 board, the text is seen through the attached serial terminal.
-In the simulation environment the text is written in a ModelSim output window.
-The following image shows the output of "tools\zmac\hello\world.asm" being captured through the serial port:
+Programs can print to UART and, on a physical DE1 or Nexys3 boards, the text is seen through the attached serial terminal.

+When run within a simulation environment, the text is written to a ModelSim or ISim output windows.

+The following image shows the output of "tools\zmac\hello\world.asm" being captured through a serial port: